TritonDataCenter/rfd/rfd/0067/README.md

       to get others to get those log.error's down to nothing as part of normal.
     See scratch section below.
+- look into properly using ssh-keyscan for setup CNs/HNs so `sdc-login ...` doesn't have to do host key verification the first time.
+This would break automated tests.
+Start with: ssh-keyscan -t rsa,dsa 10.99.99.45 >> ~/.ssh/known_hosts
 - next: cloudapi to test delegate dataset

 - ...